devcdcc/chunk/README.md

 # Case of study

-Rust have been growing in popularize since its release from mozilla and have been most loved language in stakoverflow for 7 years in a row, it is because a high and low level language at the same time, and also because it implements an ownership memory model.
+Rust have been growing in popularize since its release from mozilla and have been most loved language in StackOverflow for 7 years in a row, it is because a high and low level language at the same time, and also because it implements an ownership memory model.

 A LinkedIn [post](https://www.linkedin.com/posts/signify-technology_devs-rustlang-activity-7052200216506032128-WMbw)
 asks their audience about considering using rust as their main programming language, half of people said yes or maybe,